 - Too much fructose (eating large amounts of fruits such as bananas, apples, etc.).

 Eating any of the above foods in moderation usually doesn’t cause Indigestion and diarrhea.
 However, the symptoms appear when you overeat any of them (especially fatty foods).

 The attack of Indigestion and diarrhea is often short and self-limiting.
 No other abnormal symptoms (such as severe abdominal pain, persistent diarrhea, vomiting, or fever) are present.

 No specific treatment for such a condition.
 Indigestion and diarrhea improve when you stop faulty diet habits.

 3. Recent medications.

-When you suddenly suffer from indigestion, loose stool, or diarrhea, you have to check any recent intake of medications.
+When you suddenly suffer from Indigestion, loose stool, or diarrhea, you must check any recent medication intake.